cauebs/hr-machine/README.md

 The simple example above repeatedly takes two items from input and outputs their sum.
 For a more complex example, see the alphabetizer example at `examples/alphabetizer.hr` (or play the game :D)

-The interpreter accepts Python-style comments, starting with a `#`.
-However, if you want to paste it back it into the game, you'll have to remove it.
-The `hrco.py` script included will copy a script from a file to the clipboard, removing comments so you can just go to the game and hit Paste.

 ---

 ## To do